chaitanya-online/DockerFiles/ARG/README.md

 Create one ENV variable and assign value of ARG to it

 Then we can access ARG values through ENV in both image and container

+By usig ENV only we can access arg variablesin container